KTapson/kristen-website/content/english/studies.md

 My project takes Lozano's   Notes that appear in Private Book __ and -- her reimagining of human form.

-Proposes technologically-mediated forms of transparency

 thinking experiment in a way that is inflected by French philosophy of science (particularly Cavailles and Ruyer) - bringing the non-intuitive into contact with the human senses”

+Wants to have other ways of assessing the human body:

+{{< figure src="/images/LL1Page6.jpg" alt="LL1Page6" class="right" >}}

+Proposes technologically-mediated forms of transparency:

 > Middle-of-the-night thoughts: “Random cant-sleep-due-to-brain-overload-thoughts: since I’ve been consuming much more oil in my diet(& on my body) I seem to be getting more transparent. (oil spots on paper are transparent, etc).
 Want more transparency!
 (See Light Piece & fantasy abt matter becoming more transparent the more light on it.
-Also description of lit rose, Physics Today BK review) Emotions/needs/ideas --> More transparent!
+Also description of lit rose, Physics Today BK review) Emotions/needs/ideas &mdash;> More transparent!
 (Book 7)

 > Whoever or whatever designed human beings and all evolutionary forms that led up to them was a bad artist who took the idea of form follows            function to its ultimate disaster.
 Any rumination about mankind’s shape will disclose how exceedingly ugly a human is ...
 If we were more              intelligent we would be shaped like spheres which at rest had perhaps smooth reflective surfaces.
 We could change from solid to liquid to              gaseous states of matter or become nothing but a charge or a force.
 Our material & color would vary at our will, we’d roll, float or fly.